-Here are the things to do in Vilnius, attractions that you must not miss, food to taste in restaurants that are top-notch in prices and taste, and of course, never leave without checking out Vilnius' nightlife.
+Here are the cool things to do in Vilnius, attractions that you must not miss, food to taste in restaurants that are top-notch in prices and taste, and of course, never leave without checking out Vilnius' nightlife.

 For the wanderlust who loves to immerse in the Vilnian art culture, exploring the Bohemian and art district of Uzupis is a good starting point.
 The once dangerous neighborhood and red light district has transformed into a thriving home for the city’s creative community.

 This artistic haven will welcome you in streets bursting with colorful (and entirely legal) graffitis, art galleries, and cute